 Constructive, developmentally appropriate child guidance and management techniques are used at all times.

-The measures include, but are not limited to the following: timeout, redirection, talking with the child and parent, praise for appropriate behavior and the establishment of these simple rules for the preschool classroom.
+The measures include but are not limited to the following: calming strategies, redirection, talking with the child and parent, specific verbal praise for expected behaviors and the establishment of these simple rules for the preschool classroom.

-For the few children who may be disruptive or unable to settle down to a routine, the preschool staff will develop a plan of action with the parent(s) to help the child.
+For the few children who may experience challenges with self-regulating or settling into a new school routine, the preschool staff will develop a plan of action with the parent(s) and district, or community supports to help the student's development.